Gregory Soto: Philadelphia Phillies

 On January 7, 2023, the Tigers traded Soto and Kody Clemens to the Philadelphia Phillies in exchange for outfielder Matt Vierling, infielder Nick Maton, and catcher Donny Sands.
 On January 13, Soto agreed to a one-year, $3.9 million contract with the Phillies, avoiding salary arbitration.
 He made 69 appearances out of the bullpen for the Phillies, compiling a 4.62 ERA with 65 strikeouts and 3 saves across 60 1/3 innings pitched.

 Soto made 43 appearances for Philadelphia in 2024, recording a 4.08 ERA with 44 strikeouts and 2 saves across 35 1/3 innings pitched.

 Baltimore Orioles

 On July 30, 2024, the Phillies traded Soto to the Baltimore Orioles for minor league pitchers Seth Johnson and Moisés Chace.

 Despite pitching to a 5.09 ERA with the Orioles, due to giving up eight earned runs in his first three appearances, Soto allowed just two earned runs in his final 16 1/3 innings pitched (1.10 ERA), holding batters to a .190 average while collecting 20 strikeouts.
 He made the Orioles AL Wild Card roster, appearing in one game as the O's lost the series to the Kansas City Royals 2–0.

 Across 45 games for Baltimore in 2025, Soto posted a 3.96 ERA and 44 strikeouts across 36 1/3 innings pitched.

 New York Mets

 On July 25, 2025, the Orioles traded Soto to the New York Mets for minor league pitchers Wellington Aracena and Cameron Foster.
+In 25 appearances for New York, Soto compiled a 1–3 record and 4.50 ERA with 26 strikeouts over 24 innings of work.

+Pittsburgh Pirates

+On December 16, 2025, Soto signed a one-year, $7.75 million contract with the Pittsburgh Pirates.